-Experience love at first bite with pumpkin oat flour muffins, made with gluten-free oatmeal and pumpkin puree for a healthy, flourless recipe!
+Experience love at first bite with pumpkin oat flour muffins, made with gluten-free oatmeal and pumpkin puree for a flourless recipe!
 Whip up a batch light, fluffy muffins in minutes using only a blender!

 Simply use a blender or food processor to blend the oats into flour.
 Add the remaining ingredients, process for a few seconds more, pour into the muffin tins, and bake.
 It only requires minutes of effort and no flour!